brorb/710-wiki/Content/Contribute/Livestream Clues.md

 It is implied that [[Kepler]] was involved in something that caused them to apologize to [[Travis]].

+---
 ## [[STATION_8 TRIM 90]]

-There is a lot of mystery surrounding [[Channel 14]] and it significance to the lore, even though it is a slightly recurring subject for the [[710 Tone|7/10 Tone]] channel.
+There is a lot of mystery surrounding [[Channel 14]] and it's significance to the lore, even though it is a recurring subject for the [[710 Tone|7/10 Tone]] channel.

 ![[Channel 14 Demo Channel-min.png|500]]
 ^The phone number to [[Channel 14]] appears to be censored